xeniosproject/xenioscoin/Readme.md

 # To work with the source code please download Xenios src file (xenios-source.tar.gz)

-# How do I setup Xenios Node on Ubuntu Server 18.04
+# How do I setup Xenios Node on Ubuntu Server 18.04?
+(The easy way!!!)

 #Use Ubuntu 18.04 LTS 64bit.